 4 Suborbital vehicles

-4A) Definition of suborbital vehicles
+4A) Description of suborbital vehicles

-Following further considerations and taking into account the diversity of applications, it may be necessary to provide more flexibility to the definition of suborbital vehicles:
+Following further considerations and taking into account the diversity of applications, it may be necessary to provide more flexibility to the description of suborbital vehicles:

 “A suborbital flight is defined for Radio Communication purposes, as an intentional flight of a vehicle to reach the upper atmosphere and return to Earth with a portion of its flight path that may occur in space without completing a full orbit (see No. 1.184) around the Earth or without becoming a satellite (see No. 1.179).

-A suborbital vehicle is a vehicle executing a suborbital flight, [and which may be reusable];”

-A suborbital vehicle is a vehicle executing a suborbital flight, [and which may be reusable];”.
+A suborbital vehicle is a vehicle executing a suborbital flight, and which may be reusable.”

-Including the definition of the suborbital vehicle within the RR would allow to have a clear understanding of the possible applications falling under this definition.]

 4B) Operational concepts

 Currently, there are a variety of technical solutions to achieve suborbital flight.
 Launch modes include horizontal and vertical, landing modes include horizontal landing and vertical landing, recovery modes include self-controlled return and parachute recovery, and thrust modes include rocket power and combined power.
 Suborbital flights can be implemented by different combinations of the above modes.
 Figures 1 and 2 show examples of the operational concepts of a suborbital flight.